Hillel the Scribe Communications

 Brigitte Gabriel, They Must Be Stopped: a well-argued book on the dangers we in the West face from radical Islam, why we must defeat this enemy and how to do so.

-Michael D'Antonio, Forever Blue: The True Story of Walter O'Malley, Baseball's Most Controversial Owner, and the Dodgers of Brooklyn and Los Angeles: an insightful biography that led me to, just maybe, reconsider the man whom Borough of Churches natives still vilify for uprooting their beloved team in 1957.
+Michael D'Antonio, Forever Blue: The True Story of Walter O'Malley, Baseball's Most Controversial Owner, and the Dodgers of Brooklyn and Los Angeles: an insightful biography that led me to maybe, just maybe, reconsider the man whom Borough of Churches natives still vilify for uprooting their beloved team in 1957.

 Bart Andrews, Lucy & Ricky & Fred & Ethel: The Story of I Love Lucy: an excellent history of how this